 STATE COLLEGE, PA.
-(AP) - The family of the late Penn State coach Joe Paterno _ along with several university trustees, former players and others connected to the school _ plan to sue the NCAA over the landmark sanctions against the university for the Jerry Sandusky child sex abuse scandal.
+(AP) - A lawsuit planned by the family of the late Penn State coach Joe Paterno, former players and others connected to the school seeks to overturn the NCAA’s swift and strict sanctions against the football program for the Jerry Sandusky child sex abuse scandal.

-The 40-page suit to be filed Thursday will name the NCAA, president Mark Emmert and Oregon State president Edward Ray _ who was chair of the NCAA's executive committee as defendants, according to a statement released by attorney Wick Sollers and other family representatives late Wednesday night.
+The 40-page suit to be filed Thursday will name as defendants the NCAA and its president, Mark Emmert, and Oregon State President Edward Ray, who was chair of the NCAA’s executive committee, according to a statement released by attorney Wick Sollers and other family representatives late Wednesday night.

-Sollers said the suit was to be filed in state court in Centre County, home of Penn State's flagship campus.
-The family planned to post the complaint on http://www.paterno.com after being filed.
+Sollers said the suit was to be filed in state court in Centre County, home of Penn State’s flagship campus.
+The family planned to post the complaint on https://www.paterno.com after it was filed.